SkawMaster/rol-api/README.md

 ## Building from Source

-The rol-api project uses [Maven 3.0](https://maven.apache.org/) build system.
+The role-api project uses [Maven 3.0](https://maven.apache.org/) build system.
 In the instructions below, `mvn` is invoked from the root of the source tree.

 ### Prerequisites